-Paying a fee to artists and other lenders is in keeping with best practices in the field.
-The Arts Program currently offers a flat \$500 loan fee for each space.
-Moving forward, the Arts Program should consider this a minimum fee, and allow for higher fees for larger spaces and, for instances where an artist is creating new work for exhibition, up to \$1,500 per space.
+Hollywood Theater, Portland International Airport Photo: Bill Purcell an Fees ving a fee to artists and other lenders is in keeping with best practices the field.
+The Arts Program currently offers a flat \$500 loan fee for ch space.
+Moving forward, the Arts Program should consider this ninimum fee, and allow for higher fees for larger spaces and, for tances where an artist is creating new work for exhibition, up to 500 per space.